4. “My ends have turned green. Send help.”

 Here's the good news: while there are many ways that hair color can go wrong, there are even more ways for hair dye to be corrected.
 From clarifying shampoos and hair color removers like Prime for Perfection to glosses that counteract unexpected tones and shampoos that neutralize unwanted brassiness, help is out there.

 Don’t forget, if you need an extra hand, call or chat with our Color Crew.
-You can even book a free virtual Video Color Consultation with a licensed colorist for advice on picking the perfect new hair color.
-Or, let a licensed colorist do it all for you at a Madison Reed Hair Color Bar.
+You can even book a free virtual consultation with a licensed colorist for advice on picking the perfect new hair color.
+Or, let a licensed colorist do it all for you at one of our 85+ Madison Reed Hair Color Bars.

 The most important advice we can give you for DIY hair dye gone wrong?
 Stay calm, breathe deeply, and remember that, with a bit of time and a lot of TLC, you’ll have the hair you want in the not-so-distant future.
 And you’re going through a lot right now, so this is not the time to make a major life decision ... like cutting bangs.